Twitter Withdraws from EU Disinformation Code, Which Could Set it on a Collision Course with Regulators

 Our teams will be ready for enforcement.

 As Breton notes, while this is a voluntary element, the signal that this sends is that Twitter’s not willing to adhere to these tougher new obligations, which could see it fall foul of EU law.
-That, eventually, may see Twitter faced with fines and even suspension within EU member states if it fails to meet these obligations.
-Whether it chooses to play along or not.
+That, eventually, may see Twitter face fines and even suspension within EU member states if it fails to meet these obligations, whether it chooses to play along or not.

 Then in February, in a preliminary compliance report, EU regulators noted that Twitter had failed to meet many of its reporting obligations, with Twitter’s submission being ‘short of data, with no information on commitments to empower the fact-checking community’.